FuelLabs/sway/docs/src/blockchain-development/storage.md

 Notes:

-* The only types currently supported by the syntax above are integers, booleans, and structs.
+* The only types currently supported by the syntax above are integers, Booleans, and structs.
 * The `storage` syntax cannot be used for mappings.
 Mappings need to be handled manually for now as shown in the [Subcurrency](../examples/subcurrency.md) example.
 * Storage, in general, is still work-in-progress and so, its use model may change in the future.